keekeen/MX-Switch-Break-In-Machine/README.md

   -  MX style switches with a 4mm of total travel distance only

 ## Notes ⚠️
-- The dimensional tolerances may vary between 3D printers.
-Thus, provided files are to be used at your own risk
+- Provided files are to be used at your own risk
+- The dimensional tolerances of printed parts may vary between 3D printers.
 - Cooling of the dc motor is necessary for a continuous operation (eg. cooling with a mini table fan).
 An overheated motor may cause a shortage in the windings and cause motor failure.
 A general rule of thumb, if you feel uncomfortable placing your finger on top of the motor for more than 10 seconds then chances are that the motor is overheating.

 ## Bill of materials (BOM) 📜